DiegoRenner/Game-Sim-ML-in-Finances-/README.md

 The game contains parameters on how many timesteps to trade for, the number of agents trading, a NN that determines the prices these agents trade at and a trading algorithm that executes the trading at each timestep which are looped over within the game as well.

 ### Trading algorithm
 The trading algorithm iterates over each agent in a random order.
 In each iteration it then takes the agent (agent 1) besides the randomly chosen one (agent 0) that offers the lowest price for their stock.
-If the ask price from agent 1 is lower than the bid price from agent 0, agent 0 then buys as much of the stock from agent 1 as his cash allows.
+If the ask price from agent 1 is lower than the bid price from agent 0, agent 0 then buys as much of the stock from agent 1 as their cash allows.
 Agent 0 is now removed from the pool of agents and the next iteration begins by choosing the next agent at random.
+The prices each agent sets for their stock are recomputed after every trade using the NN.

 ### Paying out the final reward
 The final reward is payed out as all the cash an agent holds plus all of their stock exchanged for cash at the horizon price computed in the input data generation.